+Not studied by the present authors, the following details are from the original description.
 Female fully winged.
-Body and forewing color "very pale, transparent white, devoid of any dark marking…".
-"Mouth cone very long.…extending…a considerable distance upon the mesosternum" (Jones, 1912).
+Body and fore wing color "very pale, transparent white, devoid of any dark marking…".
+"Mouth cone very long.…extending…a considerable distance upon the mesosternum".

-Currently, this species is not distinguished satisfactorily from N. catenatus, although according to Hood (1957) N. albus lacks shadings on the pronotum and abdomen.
-The three original specimens on which N. albus was based are in the USNM Collections at Beltsville, Maryland.
-The genus Neohydatothrips is found in many parts of the world and almost 100 species are listed.
-Identification keys are available to 13 species recorded from Central America (Mound & Marullo, 1996), and Stannard (1968) treats 11 species from Illinois, but many of the 35 species described from the USA north of Mexico (Nakahara, 1988) remain poorly defined.
+The three original specimens on which N. albus was based are in the USNM collections at Beltsville, Maryland, but currently, this species is not distinguished satisfactorily from N. catenatus.
+The genus Neohydatothrips is found in many parts of the world and almost 120 species are listed.
+Identification keys are available to 13 species recorded from Central America (Mound & Marullo, 1996), and 41 species from the Neotropics (Lima & Mound, 2016).
+Stannard (1968) treats 11 species from Illinois, but many of the 35 species described from the USA north of Mexico (Nakahara, 1988) remain poorly defined

 Neohydatothrips albus (Jones)

 Lima EFB & Mound LA (2016a) Systematic relationships of the Thripidae subfamily Sericothripinae (Insecta: Thysanoptera).
 Zoologischer Anzeiger 263: 24–32.

 Lima EFB & Mound LA (2016b) Species-richness in Neotropical Sericothripinae (Thysanoptera: Thripidae).
 Zootaxa 4162: 1–45.